Faith. Service. Law.

 What the Council of Ephesus Was

 The First Council of Ephesus was the third of the seven ecumenical councils recognized by the Catholic Church, the Eastern Orthodox churches, and — via the 1994 Common Christological Declaration — increasingly engaged with by the Assyrian Church of the East as well.1 It was convoked by the Emperor Theodosius II (with his Western co-emperor Valentinian III) for Pentecost 431, met at the Church of Saint Mary in Ephesus, and sat over a series of chaotic sessions from 22 June through late July.
-Approximately 200 bishops took part, with Cyril of Alexandria presiding in the place of Pope Celestine I until the Roman legates could arrive.2
+Approximately 200 bishops took part, with Cyril of Alexandria presiding as patriarch of Alexandria and, on his own construction, as filling Celestine’s place under the August 430 Roman commission — until the Roman legates could arrive in person.2

 The council did three things that have outlasted every political detail of the summer: it condemned the Christology of Nestorius, patriarch of Constantinople; it received Cyril of Alexandria’s Second Letter to Nestorius as a touchstone of orthodoxy faithful to Nicaea; and it ratified, in the most memorable shorthand, the Marian title Theotokos.
 It also issued a handful of canons — notably the earliest ecumenical prohibition against composing a new creed — whose afterlife would be longer than the council’s doctrinal summary.